sangermd/gaia-hazlab.github.io/book/intro.md

 ![GAIA HazLab](img/banner.png)

-## Geospatial AI for Hazard Laboratory
+## Geophysical AI-driven Integration and Assimilation for climate-compounded geohazard Laboratory

 GAIA HazLab is a comprehensive platform dedicated to advancing hazard assessment through the integration of machine learning, geospatial analytics, and data-driven approaches.
 Our mission is to provide researchers, practitioners, and stakeholders with the tools and resources necessary to understand, predict, and mitigate natural hazards.